As we enter the season of fluctuating temps, pollen deluge and biting insects, I entreat you to think of our old friend Peppermint.

 As A Digestive Aid

 Everyone knows that Peppermint is a go-to herb for belly aches.
 But what you might not know, is just how effective Peppermint really is.
-Several clinical trials have explored its use for easing the symptoms of IBS, where it not only quiets muscle spasm in the digestive wall but also soothes inflammation and pain perception in the colon.
+It not only quiets muscle spasm in the digestive wall but also soothes supports a healthy inflammation response and calms discomforts in the colon.
 If that wasn't enough, Peppermint also helps support healthy gall bladder function and can ease symptoms of nausea.
 The only time you don't want to turn to this digestive panacea is if you suffer from gastric reflux, as it may worsen symptoms.

 As A Tension Reliever

 As an aromatic that calms smooth muscles and supports healthy circulation, Peppermint is the perfect supportive herb for headaches caused by tension and constriction.
-Research has found that a small amount of diluted Peppermint oil rubbed on the temples and forehead works similarly to acetaminophen in soothing symptoms.
+Research has found that a small amount of diluted Peppermint oil rubbed on the temples and forehead helps soothe tension and support circulation.
 Similarly, a small amount of Peppermint essential oil diluted in a carrier oil such as olive or jojoba (1 drop in 1/2 cup oil) makes a great rub for sore and tense muscles.

 As A Concentration Booster